Liam Kelly (footballer, born 1995): Reading

-Feyenoord
+Feyenoord and Oxford United

 On 8 July 2019, Kelly signed for Feyenoord on a three-year contract for an undisclosed fee.
 Kelly said that the decision to sign for Feyennord was "pretty easy" as he was reunited with former Reading manager Jaap Stam.
-Kelly played twice for Feyenoord – once as a substitute in the Europa League against Dinamo Tbilisi and once in the Eredivisie, playing for 90 minutes against FC Utrecht, in August 2019.
+Kelly played twice for Feyenoord in August 2019 – once as a substitute in the Europa League against Dinamo Tbilisi and once in the Eredivisie, playing for 90 minutes against FC Utrecht.
 Stam resigned as manager in October 2019, and his successor Dick Advocaat conducted training sessions in Dutch and "showed little interest in picking Kelly".
-Having played just 110 minutes across two matches for Feyenoord, Oxford United signed Kelly on a loan deal until the end of the 2019–20 season on 8 January 2020.
+By January 2020, Kelly had played just 110 minutes across two matches for Feyenoord, and Oxford United signed Kelly on a loan deal until the end of the 2019–20 season on 8 January 2020.
 He made his debut for the club as a substitute against Blackpool on 1 February, and scored his first goal for the club in his second match with a free-kick in a 3–2 defeat to Newcastle United, having also come on as a substitute.
 He made his first start for Oxford on 11 February against Burton Albion, but was substituted after 20 minutes due to a hamstring injury.
 Kelly did not play again before the postponement of the League One season in March due to the COVID-19 pandemic, and its curtailment in June, though as Oxford qualified for the League One play-offs, it was announced on 27 June 2020 that Kelly's loan was extended until 1 August to allow him to participate in them.
 He played once for Oxford in the play-offs, coming on as a half-time substitute in the play-off final as Oxford were beaten 2–1 by Wycombe Wanderers.

-On 21 August 2020, Kelly's loan at the club was extended for another season.
+On 21 August 2020, Kelly's loan at Oxford United was extended for another season.
+This loan spell allowed him to return to playing regular first-team football, with Kelly telling the Oxford Mail in January 2021 that "I had a difficult time last year in terms of not playing, so my main goal this year was to get in the team and play as much as I can."
+He played 34 times without scoring across the 2020–21 season, though he was uninvolved in the late stages of the season, with Kelly having made his final appearance for the club on 2 April.
+Oxford qualified for the League One play-offs again, though Kelly was uninvolved as Oxford lost in the semi-final to Blackpool.

+In August 2021, it was reported that Kelly's contract with Feyenoord had already been terminated, though this was not formally announced by the club.